chef/chef-workstation/www/content/workstation/upgrade_labs.md

 #### Connectivity

-* You have a user key for both of the Chef Servers
+* You have a user key for both of the Chef Infra Servers
-* You can connect to both Chef Servers from your development workstation.
+* You can connect to both Chef Infra Servers from your development workstation.

 Verify connectivity by running a knife command against each server and receive a reasonable response: